mbenkmann/netcat-openbsd/README.md

 * -H header:value switch to send additional headers to a CONNECT proxy.
 Useful if your proxy insists on a User-Agent header.
 * -k is not limited to being used with -l.
 If used without -l, nc will keep re-connecting to the target port(s) whenever the connection terminates.
 * -m maxfork causes nc to handle up to maxfork connections in parallel child processes.
+* -2 proxy makes nc act as a CONNECT/SOCKSv4/SOCKSv4a/SOCKS5 proxy.
+* -2 host:port uses a connection to host:port as 2nd endpoint instead of stdin+stdout.
+* -x proxy1:port1+...+proxyN:portN establishes a proxy chain, using proxy1 to connect to proxy2,... and proxyN to connect to destination.

 This branch has "quilt push -a" applied to it, so all the sources are in fully patched state with both the Debian patches and the additional features from the list above.